 People taking high doses of CBD should let their doctors know if they notice abnormalities in blood tests related to liver function.
 Many over-the-counter drugs, such as acetaminophen, also cause such abnormalities.

 The FDA does not currently regulate the safety and purity of dietary supplements.
 These products are not considered drugs, so their effectiveness cannot be measured or guaranteed.
-Even when a product contains active ingredients, the amount may vary from what is listed on the label, and an effective dose has not been determined for various medical conditions.
+Even when a product contains active ingredients, the amount may vary from what is listed on the label.
+Furthermore, an effective dose has not been determined for various medical conditions.

 The bottom line on cannabidiol